-In addition to the professional dog trainer cost, keep in mind there may be some “extras” the trainer suggests you purchase.
+In addition to the private dog trainer cost, keep in mind there may be some “extras” a professional trainer would suggest you purchase.
 For example, they may suggest a specific collar or harness that ensures proper leash behavior.

 The trainer may also work with clicker training and suggest you follow through with a clicker of your own.
 Dog treats will also likely be a part of the training regimen.

-Although none of these items are expensive, they are additional costs to keep in mind.
+Although none of these training tools are expensive, they are additional costs to keep in mind.